deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 sixty-four thousand kilometers, close to but not directly on top of the earth-moon L1 point.

-"Mission Control, *Pandora*, checkpoint reached."
+"Mission Control, *Pandora,* checkpoint reached."

 "Nicely done.
 ESDAR has you on target to a...0.3% deviation."

 "My compliments to navigation!"
 She could already hear the applause in the background.

-"*Yeah, they're pretty happy.
-ERB-2 is still reading green, I have go code from the package.*"
+*"Yeah, they're pretty happy.
+ERB-2 is still reading green, I have go code from* *the package."*

 "Copy, Control.
 Opening the door."

-*This* piece of equipment was mission-specific, and although *Pandora* had been *designed with future-proofing in mind, she *hadn't* been designed to interface *with alien technology, which was why the mission package was activated via a *smartphone that had been duct-taped to the flight console.
+*This* piece of equipment was mission-specific, and although *Pandora* had been designed with future-proofing in mind, she *hadn't* been designed to interface with alien technology, which was why the mission package was activated via a smartphone that had been duct-taped to the flight console.

 She reached out and tapped the app icon with the stylus that had been secured to the back of her flight glove with the most useful substance in space, some more